Guide to taking your pension early and continuing to work

 The tax you pay on your pension will depend on how much you’re still earning.

-Therefore any earned income will use up some or all of your annual allowance, exposing more of your pension income to tax.
-Here’s an example.
+Any earned income will use up some or all of your annual allowance, exposing more of your pension income to tax.

 Do I pay National Insurance contributions on my pension income?

-However, you will pay NI contributions on income generated from employment or self-employment that is over the set thresholds, unless you are over state pension age.
+However, you will pay NI contributions on earnings from employment or self-employment that are over set thresholds unless you are over state pension age.

 Learn more: National Insurance on pension contributions | How pensions are taxed

-What are the advantages of drawing my pension while continuing to work?
+What are the advantages and disadvantages of drawing my pension while continuing to work?

 Not everyone wants to stop work abruptly and move instantly into full retirement.

-It is becoming increasingly popular to reduce your working hours (assuming your employer will enable this) and move into retirement gradually.
-This can be better for both your physical and mental health.
+It is becoming increasingly popular to reduce your working hours (assuming your employer will enable this) and gradually transition into retirement.
+This can be better for your physical and mental health.

 Similarly, you may want to leave your current job altogether but run your own business in retirement.

-This is a very popular route for early retirees; there may be a money-making scheme you’ve been itching to try, but have lacked the time or energy to pursue it while working full-time.
+This is a very popular route for early retirees.
+There may be a money-making scheme you’ve been itching to try but have lacked the time or energy to pursue while working full-time.

-Retirement can offer the opportunity to put your creativity to work, without the need to support yourself immediately via your business – because you’ll have your pension income available.
+Retirement can offer the opportunity to put your creativity to work without the need to support yourself immediately via your business as you’ll have your pension income available.

 If I’m phasing my retirement, how should I draw my pension?

-However, if you are likely to be receiving other forms of income for a while (such as wages, business income, or rent from buy-to-let properties), then you may want to be able to vary your income based on changing needs.
+However, if you expect to receive other forms of income for a while (such as wages, business income, or rent from buy-to-let properties), you may choose to vary your income based on your changing needs.

-This might make drawdown a more suitable option than an annuity – but do discuss this with your IFA before jumping to any decisions.
+This might make drawdown a more suitable option than an annuity, but discuss this with an adviser before making any decisions.

 As well as making financial sense, easing into retirement can be better for your health and mental wellbeing.